c3lang/vendor/libraries/microui.c3l/README.md

 # ![microui](https://user-images.githubusercontent.com/3920290/75171571-be83c500-5723-11ea-8a50-504cc2ae1109.png)
-A *tiny*, portable, immediate-mode UI library bindings written in C3.
+C3 bindings for the *tiny*, portable, immediate-mode UI library — **microui**.

 ## Features
-* Tiny: around `1100 sloc` of C3
 * Works within a fixed-sized memory region: no additional memory is allocated
-* Built-in controls: window, scrollable panel, button, slider, textbox, label, checkbox, wordwrapped text
+* Built-in controls: window, scrollable panel, button, slider, textbox, label, checkbox, word-wrapped text
 * Works with any rendering system that can draw rectangles and text
 * Designed to allow the user to easily add custom controls
 * Simple layout system